Christian-nylander/ajk16_workflow/README.md

 > The project is deployed on Github pages.
 We had some trouble deploying the website with github pages due to react cli.
 But we succeeded with a lot of help from [(this tutorial.)](https://www.youtube.com/watch?v=7yA7BGos2KQ)

+## Summary
+> Overall, this project has benn fun and educational.
+We have learned a lot about how a workflow works, from its beginning to the end.
+We learned, among other things, that Reaction CLI was not easy to imply on Github pages and you should always install SASS in the startup of a project otherwise it can be difficult to get working.
+Both of these problems got resolved after a lot of documentation reading.

+Next time we will think twice while deciding a Scaffolding-tool.
+React CLI did much good, but we had a couple of problems with it aswell.

 ### Developers
 > [Christian](https://www.linkedin.com/in/christian-nylander-70082812a/) & [Maja](https://www.linkedin.com/in/majagedda/), 2017